2015 Buffalo Bulls football team: Nevada

 In their fourth game of the season, the Bulls lost, 24–21 to the Nevada Wolf Pack.

 Bowling Green

 In their fifth game of the season, the Bulls lost, 28–22 to the Bowling Green Falcons.

 @ Central Michigan

 In their sixth game of the season, the Bulls lost, 51–14 to the Central Michigan Chippewas.

 Ohio

 In their seventh game of the season, the Bulls won, 41–17 over the Ohio Bobcats.

 @ Miami (OH)

 In their eighth game of the season, the Bulls won, 29–24 over the Miami RedHawks.

 @ Kent State

 In their ninth game of the season, the Bulls won, 18–17 over the Kent State Golden Flashes.

 Northern Illinois

 In their tenth game of the season, the Bulls lost, 41–30 to the Northern Illinois Huskies.

 @ Akron

 In their eleventh game of the season, the Bulls lost, 42–21 to the Akron Zips.

-Massachusetts
+UMass

-In their twelfth game of the season, the Bulls lost, 31–26 to the Massachusetts Minutemen.
+In their twelfth game of the season, the Bulls lost, 31–26, to the UMass Minutemen.